xiaoransun/ML.family.edu.AddHealth/README.md

 * DS31 Wave IV: Public Use Weights
   * We used the R version for this data.

-For a detailed description of this sample, please refer to the "Participants" section in the manuscript.
+For a detailed description of this sample, please refer to the **Participants** section in the manuscript.
 <br>

 ### Step 1: Pre-processing the data.